catmaid/CATMAID/UPDATE.md

   This also requires updating all installed R packages.
 In all likelihood this requires executing "manage.py catmaid_setup_nblast_environment".

-- The recommended python version is now 3.8, although support for 3.6 is maintained.
+- The recommended python version is now 3.8, although support for 3.6 is maintained in this version.
+The next CATMAID release will require at least Python 3.8 and will drop support for Python 3.6.

 - A virtualenv update is required.